monero-project/monero-site/_i18n/en/resources/developer-guides/daemon-rpc.md

 Note: "@atomic-units" refer to the smallest fraction of 1 XMR according to the monerod implementation. **1 XMR = 1e12 @atomic-units.**

-Note2: Guide updated as of network height of 1,562,465.

 ### [JSON RPC Methods](#json-rpc-methods):

 * [get_block_count](#get_block_count)